inyokaproject/inyoka/docs/getting_started.rst

    (inyoka)$ python manage.py celeryd start

-Among other things you will see the noticiation mails for the admin user.
+Among other things you will see the notification mails for the admin user.

 .. note::